 Image Credits To Yoga Journal

 Trikonasana is a hip-opening asana which works by stretching the hip flexors and strengthening the entire spine and legs.
 Having the legs straight and every muscle active relieves the tension from your lower body and allows the focus to be on your hips and back.
 The constant feeling of “growing” and “lifting” all the way to your head and neck creates space in between your vertebrae, strengthening all joints equally.

 You should ideally complement your strength training with regular yoga as well.
 If you’re working out six times a week, try to strike a balance by doing yoga three times and lifting weights the other times.
 This is sure to bring your agility back and make you feel like a million bucks.

 So how do you both weight training and yoga without signing up at different places and burning a big hole in your wallet?

-Maybe you should try out the Fitato App. – One Fitato pass will give you access to both gyms and yoga studios across Pune along with a bunch of other activities like swimming, Zumba, etc. You will be free to choose your schedule and mix it up with different fitness activities any way you want.
+Maybe you should try out the Fitato App. – One Fitato pass will give you access to both gyms and yoga studios in your city along with a bunch of other activities like swimming, Zumba, etc. You will be free to choose your schedule and mix it up with different fitness activities any way you want.
 Just select a fitness activity, a date, a gym or a fitness studio near you and you’re good to go.